"Small steps matter"

-“Our hope is bold, grounded in faith in our ability to do the right thing and to act collectively, in solidarity, at the pace and scale needed to arrest the fast-progressing climate emergency and stave off a looming food crisis,” he said.
+“Our hope is bold, grounded in faith in our ability to do the right thing and to act collectively, in solidarity, at the pace and scale needed to arrest the fast-progressing climate emergency and stave off a looming food crisis.”

 The Arctic walk for Climate Resilience and Food Security required not only physical but mental training and work on an improved exoskeleton that would enhance his walking abilities.

-Explained Barbar Akle, Associate Provost for International Education and Programs and Associate Professor of Mechanical Engineering at the Lebanese American University at the start of the walk.
+explained Barbar Akle, Associate Provost for International Education and Programs Associate Professor of Mechanical Engineering at the Lebanese American University at the start of the walk.

 As he launched himself forward in the last steps, he announced